grahamjh99/VisionDrive/part-04/capstone-part-04.md

 ---

-## Requirements
+#### REQUIRED
 1. Begin with an executive summary:
    - What is your goal?
    - What are your metrics?
    - What were your findings?
    - What risks/limitations/assumptions affect these findings?

-2. Walk through your model step by step, starting with EDA
+2. Walk through your model step by step, starting with EDA.
    - What are your variables of interest?
    - What outliers did you remove?
    - What types of data imputation did you perform?

-3. Summarize your statistical analysis, including:
+3. Summarize your analysis, including:
    - model selection
    - implementation
    - evaluation
-   - inference
+   - prediction/inference

 4. Clearly document and label each section
-   - Logically organize your information in a persuasive, informative manner
+   - Logically organize your information in a persuasive, informative manner.
-   - Include notebook headers and subheaders, as well as clearly formatted markdown for all written components
+   - Include notebook headers and subheaders, as well as clearly formatted markdown for all written components.
-   - Include graphs/plots/visualizations with clear labels
+   - Include graphs/plots/visualizations with clear labels.
-   - Comment and explain the purpose of each major section/subsection of your code
+   - Comment and explain the purpose of each major section/subsection of your code.
        - *Document your code for your future self, as if another person needed to replicate your approach*

-5. Host your notebook and any other materials in your own public Github Repository
+5. Host your notebook and any other materials in your own public Github Repository.
-   - Include a technical appendix, inlcuding links and explanations to any outside libraries or source code used
+   - Include a technical appendix, inlcuding links and explanations to any outside libraries or source code used.
-   - Host a local copy of your dataset or include a link to a remotely hosted version
+   - Host a local copy of your dataset or include a link to a remotely hosted version.

 #### BONUS
-6. Describe how this model could be put into real world production.
+6. Describe how this model could be put into production.
 Consider:
    - How could you continue to validate your model's performance over time?
    - What steps might you need to take to productionize your model for an enterprise environment?
    - How would you deploy your model publicly?
 What could you do to setup your model and share it online right now?